Diebbo/assignment-3-computational-geometry/report/chapters/quickhull.typ

 )<fig:quickhull-bench-loglog>

 As we could expect, the optimization provided by the compiler improved the performance by a almost 10x factor across all the different distributions.
 But the overall behavior of the algorithm remained the same.

-=== Visual Results

-Following up are some visualizations of the convex hulls computed by the QuickHull algorithm on different point distributions.

-#bench.plot_hull("circle", 256, "quick")
-#bench.plot_hull("parabola", 256, "quick")
-#bench.plot_hull("square", 256, "quick")